kcybulski/prosody-modules/mod_conversejs/README.markdown

 Connection methods
 ------------------

-It also determines the [BOSH][mod_bosh] and [WebSocket][mod_websocket] URL automatically, see their respective documentation for how to configure them.
+It also determines the [BOSH][doc:modules:mod_bosh] and [WebSocket][doc:modules:mod_websocket] URL automatically, see their respective documentation for how to configure them.
 Both connection methods are loaded automatically.

 HTTP
 ----